FITFUNS/oasis_editor_manual/docs/user-manual/graphics/physical-rendering/image-based-lighting.md

 You can use popular 3D modelling tools, or photography and 360 Imagery software.
 They should be rendered in linear gamma space and without color corrections that is described in [Lightmapping Gamma Correction section][1].

-One of the plugins for 3D Studio Max such as [this][2] can be used to render VRay CubeMap Faces, ready to be uploaded into PlayCanvas Editor.
+One of the plugins for 3D Studio Max such as [this][2] can be used to render VRay CubeMap Faces, ready to be uploaded into OasisW Editor.

 ## Applying IBL